Utah State Bar

 Reporting an Injury or Illness

 It can be frustrating and painful.
 You are injured and want to get well.
-The process for successfully navigating your way through a Workers’ Comp claim can be difficult.
-We are here to help you – whether you have been denied treatment, had your wages stopped, or just have a question – to make sure you are being taken care of properly by your adjuster.
-Give us a quick call (801-810-7673) or send an email (tim@workcomputah.com) with a question and we can get you answers.
+The process for successfully navigating your way through a workers’ comp claim can be difficult.
+If you have been denied treatment, had your wages stopped, or just have a question, we are here to help make sure you get taken care of properly by your adjuster.
+Give us a quick call (801-810-7673) or send an email (tim@workcomputah.com) with any questions and we can get you answers.
 If you need to take further action, we can set up a free consultation to see if an experienced attorney can help you.

 Injuries requiring only first aid treatment, either on-site or at an employer-sponsored free clinic, do not have to be reported.
 For an explanation of what constitutes first aid treatment, refer to the Labor Commission’s Rule R612-100-2(J).

-Once an employer learns by any means or from any source of a workplace injury or illness, the employer must report the injury or illness within seven days to its workers’ compensation insurance carrier, or the employer may be subject to penalty.
-If an employer has failed to obtain workers’ compensation coverage, the uninsured employer should report the injury or illness directly to the Industrial Accidents Division.
+Once employers learn of a workplace injury or illness (by any means or from any source), they must report it within seven days to their workers’ compensation insurance carrier, or they may be subject to penalty.
+If one has failed to obtain workers’ compensation coverage, the uninsured employer should report the injury or illness directly to the Industrial Accidents Division.
 Employers may also be required to file a separate report of the occurrence to UOSH, if applicable.

 No. Direct payment of benefits is specifically prohibited by Utah law.
 Once you notify your employer that you have been injured at work, your employer must report the injury to their insurance carrier and the Utah Labor Commission.
 Your employer and insurance carrier are required to give you a copy of this report along with a copy of Form 100 that explains your rights under the law.
 If your employer refuses to report the injury, you can report it directly to the Labor Commission or file an Application for Hearing.
 Your employer can be fined by the Commission for failure to report your injury.

-No, workers’ comp does not require a post-injury drug test.
-But your employer may require a drug test after a work injury as a matter of policy.
+No, workers’ comp does not require a post-injury drug test, but your employer could require one after a work injury as a matter of policy.
 A positive result of intoxication may reduce your compensation by 15% or remove all compensation depending on the level of intoxication.
-However, your medical care will still be covered by workers’ compensation even with a positive drug test, if you qualify in all other respects.
+However, your medical care will still be covered by workers’ comp even with a positive drug test, if you qualify in all other respects.
 It is best to consult with an attorney immediately if your claim has been denied following a drug test.

 Client Reviews